The Geekvape Aegis Boost is a pod mod and the latest in the indestructible line of vape kits bearing the by now legendary name.

 Using the 0.6Ω coil, at 20 watts, that puff count goes up to approx 300-350 puffs.

 Which was enough battery life to last me the daytime, with just a cheeky charge in the evening to last until bed.

-I think the Geekvape Boost could really do with an 0.8Ω coil, or in fact, once the rebuild-able/RBA head is available so its possible to eek out that battery life a little longer.
+I think the Geekvape Boost could really do with an 0.8Ω coil, or in fact, with the use of the rebuild-able/RBA head its possible to eek out that battery life a little longer.